-(i) Falcon owns 98.1% of Falcon Australia, which holds a 22.5% interest (revised as of 7 April 2020 with the farm down of 7.5% of its participating interest to Origin, previously held a participating interest of 30%) in EP-76, EP-98 and EP-117 (collectively the "Exploration Permits").
-Northern Territory government approval remains outstanding for the farm down of the 7.5%; however, management expects this will be received in due course.
+(i) Falcon owns 98.1% of Falcon Australia, which holds a 22.5% interest in EP-76, EP-98 and EP-117 (collectively the "Exploration Permits").
 The remaining 1.9% interest of Falcon Australia is held by others.
-The permits are currently in year 5 with a permit year end of 31 December 2022.
+The permits are currently in year 5 with a permit year end of 31 December 2023.

-(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration licence in August 2010.
-Local counsel has confirmed that despite the TCP having an expiry date of October 2010, the Company's interests remain valid and enforceable.
+- (ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration licence in August 2010.
+Local counsel has confirmed that despite the TCP having an expiry date of October 2010, the Company's interests remain valid and enforceable. - (iii) In September 2022 Origin announced the divestment of their interest in the Exploration Permits to Tamboran (B1) Pty Limited, details are included on page 8, with Tamboran Resources Limited appointed as operator.